benaissazaki/my_personal_website/content/blog/hacking-my-childhood-game.md

 ---
 title: "Hacking my childhood game"
 date: 2023-04-16T12:00:00Z
+description: I will detail the step-by-step process I followed to change the behavior of Battle For Middle-Earth II
 ---

 I recently started to explore Game Hacking, and I find it fascinating.
 The thought process is quite different from programming since it asks “How was this created?” instead of “How do I create this?”.